lxc/distrobuilder/doc/source.md

 * voidlinux-http

 The `url` field defines the URL or mirror of the rootfs image.
 Although this field is not required, most downloaders will need it.
+The `rootfs-http` downloader also supports local image files when prefixed with `file://`, e.g. `url: file:///home/user/image.tar.gz` or `url: file:///home/user/image.squashfs`.

 The `keys` field is a list of GPG keys.
 These keys can be listed as fingerprints or armored keys.